rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 // b slice contains all bytes of file
 {{< / highlight >}}

-By using `io.Reader` interface we can wrap one of its implementations around another.
+By using the `io.Reader` interface we can wrap one of its implementations around another.
 This gives us an idiomatic way of achieving things such as:

-- reading from the compressed file
+- reading from a compressed file
-- reading from compressed network TCP stream
+- reading from a compressed network TCP stream
 - reading from an encrypted network connection

-Below is an example of reading from compressed file:
+Below is an example of reading from a compressed file:
 {{< highlight go >}}
 import "compress/gzip"